monikadubey13/k8s/README.md

 # - Pods:-

 Pods are the rapper around the containers and also the smallest deployable units in Kubernetes.
 A Pod is the basic building block of Kubernetes, representing a single instance of a running process in your cluster.
-Pods can consist of one or more containers that are tightly coupled and share resources, such as networking and storage.Pods are ephemeral by nature, meaning they can be created, destroyed, and rescheduled dynamically by Kubernetes.
+Pods can consist of one or more containers that are tightly coupled and share resources, such as networking and storage.
+Pods are ephemeral by nature, meaning they can be created, destroyed, and rescheduled dynamically by Kubernetes.
 They are designed to be disposable and replaceable, allowing for easy scaling, updating, and maintenance of containerized applications within the cluster.

+# -